rashmidixit/sample/weather-service/README.md

 - UI flashes an error message while the page is loading.
 The error handling needs to be made better.
 - Write more tests - especially around the component to ensure the data is being rendered.
 - Make the page accessible
+- The API key is hard coded into the application.
+These details should be fetched from a configuration file.